Generative artificial intelligence has already started to have an impact on the way we discover, manage, create, and disseminate information.

 The Library does not endorse any specific AI technologies, and encourages users to be cautious about sharing personal information when using AI tools.

 A participant-led learning community where students, faculty, and staff meet to explore and critique artificial intelligence technology, and its implications for learners and researchers throughout the Brown community.
 Learners of all levels and backgrounds are encouraged to share their experiences, questions, and ideas.
-The first two meetings will focus on basic knowledge of AI technology, and the group members will determine future meeting topics.

 The goals for this community include: